MarcusMLarsson/Azure-Data-Factory-Demo/readme.md

 <h3> What can you do with Azure Data Factory? </h3>

-<p> At is core, Azure Data Factory can be used to ingest and transform data.
+<p> At its core, Azure Data Factory can be used to ingest and transform data.
 You can ingest data to and from
 <ul> <li> more than 80 Software-as-a-Service (SaaS) applications (such as Dynamics 365 and Salesforce) </li>
   <li> on-premises data stores (such as SQL Server and Oracle) </li>
   <li> and cloud data stores (such as Azure SQL Database and Amazon S3) </li>